Advertising Photography FAQ | Dale May | New York

 FREQUENTLY ASKED QUESTIONS

-Everything you need to know about working with Dale May, from pharmaceutical advertising campaigns to hybrid photography and CGI production.
+Everything you need to know about working with Dale May, from pharmaceutical advertising campaigns to hybrid photography, CGI, and AI-assisted production.

 PHARMACEUTICAL & HEALTHCARE ADVERTISING